x-ned-zone/advanced-compilers-projects/instruction selection/README.md

 - Accurate operation and test cases for if.
 10 pnts
 - Accurate operation and test cases for while.
 10 pnts
 - Exhaustive testing / creativity.
 10 pnts

+---
+Further code improvements and development halted but will be made in time.